Restaurants

 Greca

 Settle those Big Fat Greek Cravings with a day trip down to Howard Smith Wharves.
 Here, under the Storey Bridge, you’ll find Greca, a haven of Mediterranean delights—and, no-holds-barred, one of Brisbane’s best Greek restaurants.
-Let the ouzo flow freely and brace the table for plates toppling with saganaki (that's cheese fried in honey for the newbs), octopus topped in green chilli, and fresh seafood by the river.
+Let the ouzo flow freely and brace the table for plates toppling with saganaki (that's cheese fried in honey for the newbs), octopus topped with green chilli, and fresh seafood by the river.

 Zeus Street Greek

-Multiple locations
+Multiple Locations

 When the belly’s rumbling like rolling thunder, follow the crowds to Zeus Street Greek.
-In the CBD, South Bank and Chermside, these minions of the thunder god are fixing Greek food cravings with pitas stuffed with tender chicken and tzatziki, crispy halloumi chips and their famous snack packs.
+In the CBD, South Bank and Chermside, these minions of the thunder god are fixing Greek food cravings with pitas stuffed with tender chicken and tzatziki, crispy halloumi chips, and their famous snack packs.

 The Yiros Shop

-Multiple locations
+Multiple Locations

 Problem: you’ve hit Code Red (that means hangry AF) with a Tier 5 halloumi craving.
 Solution?
 The Yiros Shop.
-With spots in South Bank, the Valley and a few in the ‘burbs (there's even a drive-through location), this team fronts the perfect Greek food fix for those half-hour windows.
+With spots in South Bank, the Valley and a few in the ‘burbs (there's even a drive-through location), this team fronts the perfect Brisbane Greek food fix for those half-hour windows.

 Get our top stories direct to your inbox.